-Alexandria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Alexandria isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Alexandria are a mix of both white- and blue-collar jobs.
 Overall, Alexandria is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Alexandria who work in office and administrative support (14.25%), sales jobs (11.02%), and healthcare (9.02%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.33 minutes getting to work every day.

-The percentage of adults in Alexandria who are college-educated is close to the national average for all communities of 21.84%: 20.18% of the adults in Alexandria have a bachelor's degree or advanced degree.
+In terms of college education, Alexandria is nearly on par with the US average for all cities of 21.84%: 20.18% of adults 25 and older in Alexandria have a bachelor's degree or advanced degree.

 The per capita income in Alexandria in 2010 was $20,399, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $81,596 for a family of four.
 However, Alexandria contains both very wealthy and poor people as well.

 Alexandria is an extremely ethnically-diverse city.
 The people who call Alexandria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alexandria residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Alexandria include Irish, English, German, and Italian.